-- Describe the communities in the service area, including but not limited to: traditionally underserved populations, such as communities of color, people with disabilities, people who are Deaf or hard of hearing, persons with limited English proficiency, older adults, and LGBTQ+ communities. - Describe the characteristics of the service area.
+- 1. Describe the populations in the service area and the needs the project will address. - 2.
+If applicable, describe how the proposal will address priority one (human trafficking and transnational crime) and/or priority two (under-resourced rural and remote areas, Tribal nations, and small towns). - 3.
+Describe the characteristics of the service area.
 Be sure to include any geographic or population specific information including rates of domestic violence, dating violence, sexual assault, non-intimate partner sexual assault, and stalking as applicable to the proposal.
 (Note: Applicants must upload a service area map with population size to their application in JustGrants.
-The map will not count towards the 20-page limit.) - 3.
-Describe the challenge(s) or need(s) faced by the community that the project would address. - Identify the purpose area(s) the application is proposing to address, as they relate to the challenge(s) or need(s) identified. - 5.
-Explain how the proposed project will complement and not duplicate currently available services.
+The map will not count towards the 20-page limit.) - 4.
+Describe the challenge(s) or need(s) faced by the community that the project would address. - 5.
+Identify the purpose area(s) the application is proposing to address, as they relate to the challenge(s) or need(s) identified. - 6.
+Explain how the proposed project will complement and not duplicate currently available services. - 7.
+If applicable, describe how the proposal will address one or more of the ICJR Grant Program Statutory Priorities.